CONFIGURATION COMMANDS

 SURVIVAL SCENARIOS

-#### SCENARIO 1: New Project Setup
+#### SCENARIO 1: New Project Setup with Bootstrap

-# Bootstrap full-stack application
+# Initialize and bootstrap full-stack application

 task-o-matic init init \